 Since then he has gained more than 80 caps and scored 33 international goals, making him Wales' leading scorer of all time.

 in their prolific UEFA Euro 2016 qualifying campaign, scoring seven goals.

-Bale would definitely make every list of most injury-prone footballers ever, as of 2019 in Madrid, Gareth Bale had endured a total of 25 injuries – one more than in his six-year stretch in Tottenham.
+Bale would definitely make every list of most injury-prone footballers ever in Madrid, Gareth Bale had endured a total of 25 injuries – one more than in his six-year stretch in Tottenham.

 He also suffered from all kinds of problems at Spurs; in fact, in addition to his 24 injuries, he also had three sickness periods and only played in 203 of a total 323 game at the Premier League club.